JC1707546/JC1707546/notebook.md

 ## Flutter Notes

 ### What is Flutter?
-- Definition:
+- Definition: A framwork made by google for building apps that work on web, Android, IOS,-With one codebase
-- Why is it useful?
+- Why is it useful?:less time, and money

 ---